Taylor Creek Camping

 Our next destination was Mataranka, a place famous for its beautiful hot springs.
 But it was still 680 km ahead of us and we were driving on an empty and perfectly straight Stuart Highway.

-Do termites build their huts out of dirt or excrement?
+Do termites construct their mounds out of dirt or excrement?

 Devils Marbles – amazing formations